 All these cookie recipes have been kid and husband tested.
 Do you have a favorite Cookie?
-Share your help us grow our collection.
+Share yours and help us grow our collection!

 From all time favorites cookies, Christmas & Holiday cookies, to those easy baking recipe treats.

-Cookies are eaten almost any time of the day for coffee breaks, snacks, dessert's, or even as a gift.
-Homemade cookies are one of the fastest and easiest things to make for a bake sale, baking exchange, school, or for your family.
+Cookies are eaten almost any time of the day either for coffee breaks, snacks, dessert's, or even as a gift.
+Homemade cookies are one of the fastest and easiest things to make for a bake sale, baking exchange, party, school event, or for your family.